 There is another type of damages, called punitive damages, that you may be able to get in a truck injury case.
 Because trucking companies may, in order to make a profit or increase truck driver wages, require longer hours for drivers and trucks, they may make their trucks and drivers even more unsafe.
 Drivers may turn to drugs, drinking, or driving on little to no sleep to increase their road-time and payday.
 When this occurs, a court may punish the trucking company by awarding extra damages.
 Though, in Virginia, those damages are “capped” to a limit of $350,000.

-If you are looking for options to help you recover after an injury in a crash with a truck, or you are grieving the loss of a loved one who was in a truck accident, call The Truck Accident Team.
-The Truck Accident Team works in Virginia and other states to fight big truck companies and get their victims the financial compensation they need.
-Call today.
+If you are looking for options to help you recover after an injury in a crash with a truck, or you are grieving the loss of a loved one who was in a truck accident, call The Reiff Law Firm or contact us online.
+Our trucking accident attorneys work in Virginia and other states to fight big truck companies and get their victims the financial compensation they need.